lukekaalim/se-scripting-extension-plugin/README.md

 - **Script Modules**.
 Reference other mods and their API's directly in your code.
   - IngameScript Namespaces.
 Add your mods's types for use with InGameScripts.
-  - F# Compiler.
-Write your code in FSharp for some reason.

 See more details in the [features document](docs/features.md)